£750.00

 Signed and numbered by the artist

-'Masking (Jest)' and 'Masking (Profile)', 2021, are created as prints, each overlaid with a delicate paper cut-out.
-This collaged element is inspired by the intricate and ephemeral Chinese paper cut outs, collected by the artist’s mother and given to her by her uncle after travels to China in the 1960’s.
-These cut outs, depicting characters from the Chinese Operatic tradition, were traditionally affixed to windows at festivals to adorn them, allowed to weather over time and fall off.
+Masking (Profile) was created as a print, overlaid with a delicate paper cut-out.
+This collaged element is inspired by the intricate and ephemeral Chinese paper cut outs, collected by the artist’s mother and given to her by her uncle after travels to China in the 1960s.
+These cut outs, depicting characters from the Chinese Operatic tradition, were traditionally affixed to windows at festivals to adorn them, then allowed to weather over time and fall off.

 For more than a decade, Allison Katz has been exploring painting's relationship to questions of identity and expression, selfhood and voice.
 Animated by a restless sense of humour and curiosity, her works articulate a tricky language of recurring forms – roosters, monkeys and cabbages, among other things – that are by turns familiar and enigmatic.
 Katz's paintings, as well as her ceramics and posters, are frequently bodily (full of noses and gaping mouths) and relentlessly wordy, thick with puns and allusions.
 What emerges from these multi-layered works is a sustained and critical pursuit of what the artist has called “genuine ambiguity”.